ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 **Expected return:** boolean

-If the API return is true, this datastore is compatible with the newer ranges and you can keep this datastore, you will be make it global later on in the upgrade process.
+If the API return is `true`, this datastore is compatible with the newer ranges and you can keep this datastore, you will make it global later on in the upgrade process.
-If the API return is FALSE, this datastore is not compatible, you will need to order new datastores between [Essentials datastores](https://www.ovhcloud.com/fr/managed-bare-metal/options/) and [Premier datastores](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/datastores-nfs/)
+If the API return is `FALSE`, this datastore is not compatible, you will need to order new datastores, either [Essentials datastores](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) or [Premier datastores](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/datastores-nfs/).<br>
-Based on your needs in terms of storage capacity, you can select which type and how much datastores you would order.
+Based on your needs in terms of storage capacity, you can select which type and how many datastores you would order.

 You only need to change the datastores that are not compatible.
-You will be able to release the datastores that are not compatible after you upgraded your storage.
+You will be able to release the datastores that are not compatible after you upgrade your storage.

 Please note that this choice is not definitive, you can start with 4x3Tb and switch to 2x6Tb later on.
 <a name="build"></a>